RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ### ARG

-For a definition of the syntax of this instruction, see nnn.
+For a definition of the syntax of this instruction, see <!--TODO-->nnn.

 The ARG instruction is a shorter form of the equivalent instruction:
 `PARSE UPPER ARG`_`template list`_

 ### Assignment

-Assignment can occur as the result of executing a clause containing an assignment (see nnn and nnn), or as a result of executing the VALUE built-in function, or as part of the execution of a PARSE instruction.
+Assignment can occur as the result of executing a clause containing an assignment (see <!--TODO-->nnn and <!--TODO-->nnn), or as a result of executing the VALUE built-in function, or as part of the execution of a PARSE instruction.
 Assignment involves an _expression_ and a _VAR_SYMBOL_.
 The value of the _expression_ is determined;
-see nnn.
+see <!--TODO-->nnn.

 If the _VAR_SYMBOL_ does not contain a period, or contains only one period as its last character, the value is associated with the _VAR_SYMBOL_: